kallaballa/Ciff/README.md

 ColorDiff
 ============

-Calculates the difference between two colors using the [CIEDE2000](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000) color difference metric.
+A Linux (and possibly Mac OSX) command line tool that calculates the difference between two colors using the [CIEDE2000](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000) color difference metric.
 I'm using the CIEDE2000 library taken from https://github.com/gfiumara/CIEDE2000 which is incorporated in this repository.
 The only significant part i wrote is the conversion from RGB to CIE*LAB colors.

 ## Build